 This is where the museum’s depot will be.
 It will house all artwork (almost 14,000 pieces in total) when they are not on display in one of the halls.
 It will also have the interactive ‘style room’: a 3D-projection dedicated to our founders, Maarten and Reina van Bommel-van Dam.

 This floor will have two entrances; one on the Keulsepoort and one on the Deken van Oppensingel.
-The floor itself will have the museum entrance, the museum shop, a café/restaurant, and an annex of the Bonnefanten Museum (Maastricht) Art Library.
+The floor itself will have the museum entrance, the museum shop, a café/restaurant, and an annex of the Bonnefanten Museum (Maastricht) Art Loan.
 All this is freely accessible to everyone; you don’t need a ticket.
 There will also be room for exhibitions on the ground floor.
-You will need a ticket to visit it, but you can have a little ‘peek’ already through the glass wall
+You will need a ticket to visit it, but you can 'secretly' peek in through the glass wall.

 The attic will be the proverbial cherry on top!
-Because it will have the art window: a large window built into the roof with a great view of the inner city of Venlo.
+Because it will have the art window: a large window built into the roof with a great view of the Parade (the inner city entrance street).
 The attic will also house an educational space where we will be able to provide workshops for students of all ages.
-The ‘Artist in Residence’-room can be found here in future as well.
+The ‘Artist in Residence’ can be found here in future as well.
 It will be a place for artists to work on their art in full view of the museum visitors.
+And, last but not least, a roof garden designed by artist Stefan Cools on top of the roof of the new entrance.

 This is what the new museum will eventually look like: